 INSIDE: It is not enough to rely on the church or a youth group to ensure your teen is growing spiritually.
 Learn and use this great technique for starting conversations that will strengthen a teen’s faith so they are READY to defend it when they leave home.

 “What do I need to do to strengthen the relationships I have with my kids so I can continue to speak into their lives?”

 “I’ve taken my kids to church their entire lives.
 How do I get them to care more about God?”

 Even if you have taken your child to church every Sunday for 18 years and diligently taught them the Truth of the Bible at home, there is a chance it won’t make a difference.
 A whopping 50%-70% of young Christians walk away from the church by the time they are in their college years! (source) This is a scary statistic when your own teen is just a few years (or less) from leaving home and will take on a world that hates the Bible.

 The question is WHY are young people abandoning their faith?

 Further research indicated the #1 reason is that they don’t know how to answer tough questions about their faith.
 Having so many unanswered questions themselves, when they are met with worldy intellectual skepticism, it is easier to reject what their parents/pastors taught them than to stand on their own weak convictions.

 Can we do anything to change this?
 Can we strengthen a teen’s faith enough that they don’t walk away from it?
 YES!
-It starts by recognizing that it is not enough to only teach our teens the WHAT and WHY of Christianity is fundamental to their spiritual growth.
+Recognizing that it is not enough to only teach our teens the WHAT and WHY of Christianity is fundamental to their spiritual growth.
 But even more importantly, we must TRAIN them to defend it in a culture that will treat them like they are crazy for having a biblical worldview.
 We must prepare them so when they leave our homes they are confident in their faith.

 First, what exactly is a “worldview” and why does it matter?